Recognizing the Signs of Alcohol Poisoning

 Even if a person claims to be fine or is unable to communicate verbally, there are physical signs of alcohol poisoning you can look for.

-Do not presume that someone unconscious will simply “sleep off” their condition or recover in a few hours; it is crucial to monitor for signs of severe alcohol intoxication continuously.
+Do not presume that someone unconscious will simply sleep off their condition or recover in a few hours.
+It is crucial to monitor for signs of severe alcohol intoxication continuously.

 Physical indications of alcohol poisoning include:

-- Person is unconscious
+- The person is unconscious

 - Uncontrollable, intense regurgitation